The conversation you've been avoiding — how to start talking about what you're seeing

 The Words That Work

-Observations instead of conclusions.
-This is the most important thing to remember.
-Describing what you've seen and heard matters, not making a diagnosis or a judgment.
+Lead with specific observations, not conclusions or diagnoses.
+This is the most important principle.
+Describing what you've seen and heard matters, not making a judgment.
 Rather than saying, "Your memory is really bad" or "You're not functioning well anymore," try "I've noticed you've asked me about your doctor's appointment a few times this week, and sometimes you seem unsure about whether you've taken your medication.
 Have you noticed that too?"

 You're offering your observations and you're asking them to join you in noticing rather than demanding that they agree with you.
 Sometimes they will.
 Sometimes they'll add their own observations, things they've been noticing that they haven't mentioned to anyone.
 Sometimes they'll defend themselves or try to explain it away.
 That's okay.
 You're not trying to convince them.
 You're starting a conversation.